If so please see the PDF below for more information.

 Progress is measured using a points system.
 We expect children to make an average of at least 3 points each year, which equates to around 1 point progress on average each term.

-There were 23 children eligible for this funding in 2015/16.
-Five children are on our SENd register and currently have an individual Pupil Passport to meet their needs.
+There were 21 children eligible for this funding in 2017/18.
+Seven children are on our SENd register and currently have an individual Pupil Passport to meet their needs.
 These children also have specific case studies tracking smaller step progress matched to their needs.

-Click on the attached pdf document under the picture to read the full HT report to Governors for 2015/16.
+Click on the attached pdf document under the picture to read the full HT report to Governors for 2017/18 and our final statement of expenditure for 2017/18 and proposed expenditure in 2018/19.

-Please see the attached PDF file for more information regarding our spending for 2016/17.
+Please see the attached PDF file for more information regarding our spending for 2017/18 and proposed spending for 2018/19.

 If your child does not currently have Free School Meals, but you feel they may be eligible, please contact the school office (in confidence) to register them.
 Even if you do not wish them to have the meals, the school could still claim Pupil Premium Funding which could be used to help your child.